Good Practice Toolkit

 4.2.2 Members assess and manage risk in their development and humanitarian initiatives.

-A risk framework, risk management plan or approaches which assess and address risks for initiatives, including from a protection / safeguarding perspective.
+A risk framework, risk management plan or approach that assesses and addresses risks for all initiatives including from a protection / safeguarding perspective, and risks associated with climate change (see 1.4.1, 1.5.1, 3.2.1).

 Guidance